poteat/hkt-toolbelt/readme.md

   )));
 ```

+## Documentation

+For full documentation on all of the types included in this library, see: [https://majorlift.github.io/hkt-toolbelt/](https://majorlift.github.io/hkt-toolbelt/)

+Note: The curried nature of the functions in this library is intended to be utilized to compose types using point-free style.

+As a general principle, **`hkt-toolbelt`** types are written to first take in operations, and then the data to be operated on.

 ## Guides

 We have additional resources to help you get started with **`hkt-toolbelt`**, that go in depth on the concepts and usage.